-[1.3] Adult cabaret.
+Adult cabaret.
 A nightclub, bar, restaurant or similar establishment which features or allows live performances which are characterized by the exposure of "specified anatomical areas" or by "specified sexual activity", or which features motion pictures, video cassettes, slides or other photographic reproductions which are characterized by an emphasis on "specified anatomical areas" or "specified sexual activity."
 (Added March 22, 1993, ZA93-03-01)

+Adult day care facility.
+Any building, buildings, or part of a building, whether operated for profit or not, in which is provided through its ownership or management, for a part of a day, personal care services to three (3) or more persons who are eighteen (18) years of age or older, who are not related to the owner or operator, and who require such services.

-[1.4] Adult entertainment.
+Adult entertainment.
 Adult entertainment is defined as entertainment that is characterized by an emphasis on the depiction, display or the featuring of "specified anatomical areas" or "specified sexual activity."
 (Added March 22, 1993, ZA93-03-01)

-[1.5] Adult entertainment establishment.
+Adult entertainment establishment.
 Any commercial establishment which features or allows any form of adult entertainment as defined in this chapter; and shall specifically include: Adult bookstore, adult cabaret, adult motion picture theater, adult theater, and adult arcade.
 However, traditional or live theater as defined herein shall not be included in this definition.
 (Added March 22, 1993, ZA93-03-01)